-- 7. For protocols approved by expedited review, the CoA is valid for one year and investigators are not required to submit a Progress Report.
-However, if investigators are unable to complete their research, they must file for renewal and provide reasons for incompletion within a month before the CoA's expiration date, with a copy of the CoA/memorandum indicating the expiration date enclosed. - 8.
-Investigators must report:
+- 2.2.7 As for protocols approved via expedited review, the Certificate of Expedited Review Approval is valid for one year.
+However, if the investigators are unable to complete the research as scheduled, they must submit the memorandum to request for study extension with reasons and notify the status of the research project 1 month prior to the CoA's expiration date, with a copy of the CoA/memorandum indicating the expiration date enclosed.
+Renewals will continue from the expiration date. - 2.2.8 For protocols filing for exemption